MzeeChakula/.github/profile/README.md

-# MzeeChakula: Graph-Enhanced Nutrition Planning for the Elderly in Uganda
+# Graph-Enhanced LLMs for Locally Sourced Elderly Nutrition Planning in Uganda

 An AI-powered nutrition planning system combining Graph Neural Networks to provide personalized, culturally-appropriate meal recommendations for elderly populations in Uganda.